Classic Girl

 "Classic Girl" is a song by alternative rock band Jane's Addiction, released on their 1990 album, Ritual de lo Habitual.
+It is the closing track of that album.
+The song's lyrics talk of a "classic girl" - a girl who is easily admired for her prototypical feminine beauty - and the time shared by the narrator and the girl.

+Composition

+The song is in the key of A Major and has a tempo of 113 BPM.
+For the majority of the song, a mellow, reminiscent mood is maintained, however at two points in the song the speed of the song increases, representing the jubilation in the relationship.

 Music video

 A music video was released for "Classic Girl", that featured clips from the film Gift, directed by and starring frontman Perry Farrell and his then-girlfriend and muse, Casey Niccoli.
 Gift would eventually be released in 1993.
 The main scene shown in the video is a Santería-style wedding ceremony between Farrell and Niccoli.